magoyette/.emacs.d/README.md

 Node dependencies:

-- [doctoc](https://github.com/thlorenz/doctoc) to generate the table of contents of a Markdown file.
+- [doctoc](https://github.com/thlorenz/doctoc) to generate the table of contents of a Markdown file with the script `generate-toc.sh`.
 - [eslint](https://eslint.org/) to lint JavaScript and TypeScript files.
 - [js-yaml](https://github.com/nodeca/js-yaml) is used by Flycheck to check YAML files.
 - Language servers for lsp mode (CSS, Less, HTML, JavaScript, JSON, SASS, SCSS, Typescript, YAML).